Play: Know the Basics

 There are many games and activities your children can access through screens—but how much time should they spend with screens?

 There are so many ways to play!
 Here are some of our favorites.

 Get Baby Playing With the Baby Games Calendar!

 Keep your little one on track from birth!
-Sign up for the Baby Games Calendar to receive weekly, age-appropriate exercises that they can do to help their motor, sensory, and communication skills.
+Sign up for the Baby Games Calendar to receive weekly, age-appropriate activities that they can do to help their motor, sensory, and communication skills.